-A depressing number of computer industry recruiters cannot be bothered to read the very first paragraph of my LinkedIn profile (which is now also the first paragraph of the
+A depressing number of computer industry recruiters cannot be bothered to read the very first paragraph of the

 I AM NOT LOOKING FOR A JOB.
 DO NOT CONTACT ME WITH ANY SORT OF JOB OFFER.